ChosoMeister/docker-wireguard-socks-proxy/README.md

 ## Project Overview

 This project provides a Dockerized solution to set up a WireGuard VPN and a SOCKS5 proxy server.
-It uses Alpine Linux as the base image and installs WireGuard and Dante server to create a secure and efficient proxy solution.
+It uses Alpine Linux as the base image and installs WireGuard and Dante server to create a secure an...

 ## Prerequisites